simongog/sdsl-lite/benchmark/lcp/README.md

  * `make timing` compiles the programs, downloads the test instances, builds the LCP arrays and generates a report located at `visualize/lcp.pdf`.
 The raw numbers of the timings can be found in the `results/all.txt`.
+The execution of the default benchmark took 66 minutes on my machine (MacBookPro Retina 2.6GHz Intel Core i7, 16GB 1600 Mhz DDR3, SSD).
+   Have a look at the [generated report][RES].
  * All created binaries and test results can be deleted by calling `make cleanall`.